jersonlatorre/miniboard-app/README.md

 # miniboard-app
-A very minimal drawing app for my classes
+A very minimal drawing app with infinite canvas.